aileot/nvim-laurel/README.md

   replaces `(vim.api.nvim_create_augroup :name {})`.
 - **Fzf-Friendly:** Options such as `desc`, `buffer`, `expr`, ..., can be set in sequential table instead of key-value table.
-In this format, options are likely to be `format`ted into the same line as nvim-laurel macro starts from.
+In this format, options are likely to be `format`ted into the same line where nvim-laurel macro starts from.

 ## Requirements